Homebound ProgramPhone #: 602-764-1736

 Students who qualify for the Homebound Program are those students who will be out of school for more than 90 consecutive calendar days due to a serious illness (cancer, issues with a pregnancy, etc.) or injury (car accident etc.).

 Parents requesting Homebound Program services for their son or daughter begin this process by contacting their home school registration office.
-The home school registration office will contact the Homebound Instructional Leader, Mrs. Veronica Leroux.
+The home school registration office will contact the Homebound Instructional Leader, Mrs. Linda Perkins.

 What paperwork needs to be submitted?

 Parents must submit a Homebound Medical form filled out by the doctor administering care to their student.
-The form is submitted to the Homebound Instructional Leader, Mrs. Veronica Leroux.
+The form is submitted to the Homebound Instructional Leader, Mrs. Linda Perkins.
 Parents can obtain a Homebound Medical form from their home school registration office.

 What is the Homebound program contact information?